bugimetal/facedetection/BLOG.md

 }
 ```

-We can use those coordinates from response and try to draw results for the given image.
+We can use those coordinates from the response and try to draw results for the given image.

 <img src="web/blog/example_image.png" width="400px" alt="example image" />
 <img src="web/blog/example_image_with_detections.png" width="400px" alt="example image with detections" />